rodneyshupe/Cookbook/Recipes/Sides/CabbageKimchi.rst

    keep them submerged under the brine.
 (This also releases gases produced during fermentation.)
 Taste a little at this point, too!
    When the kimchi tastes ripe enough for your liking, transfer the jar to the refrigerator.
-You may eat it right away, but it’s best after another week or two.
+You may eat it right away, but it's best after another week or two.